 The Constitutional Court published, on 13 July 2022, a statement regarding the notice of unconstitutionality submitted by the USR.
 In particular, the Court rejected the notice and found the provisions of the draft law to be constitutional.
 For example, the Court concluded that although the draft law establishes the right of the whistleblower to report internally and externally in a successive manner rather than simultaneously, such provisions also aim to protect both the object of the draft law and the state of legality, while also strengthening the role of the whistleblower in society and in the workplace.

 The draft law is now expected to be submitted to the President for promulgation.

 You can read the press release, only available in Romanian, here.

 UPDATE (4 August 2022)

-President requests re-examination of adopted law
+President requests re-examination of draft law

 You can read the request, only available in Romanian, here.